The safety rating of a vehicle is not always the first thing you look at when you go out to buy one.

 Once you are done with your work, carefully reassemble the buckle and tighten it back in place.
 While you are at it, clean the small crevices your cleaning guy misses that are between the seat and the transmission tunnel.

 A lot of junk gets gathered down there, which eventually sinks into your buckle and you face problems.
 If you are careful, your buckle will last you a long time.
 Otherwise, you always have step number seven.

 If It’s Not repairable: Buy a New Buckle

 When all else fails, your only choice is to replace your old seat belt buckle with a new one.
 The new buckle will be company manufactured and quality tested so you won’t have any problems with it at least for a few years.

-No disrespect to the repairman but a buckle has only a few parts and a simple mechanism.
+No disrespect to the repairman, but a buckle onyl has a few parts and a simple mechanism.
 There is nothing complex in the system so you could be as good as a repairman.